-The artist says “I have changed my name to this symbol because it represents my current situation.
+“I have changed my name to this symbol because it represents my current situation.
 No head to generate productive thoughts, no hands to create beauty, and no legs to walk away from this situation.”

 “It is a crippling situation, to have to leave everything you’ve known and owned behind and start afresh.
 It is even worse when a faceless individual at the Home Office decides whether or not I should live or die.
 Particularly when this individual has never had an automatic weapon pointed at their head by a ruthless policeman.”